agusvillarreal/aws-sysops/examtips/Deployment-Provisioning-Automation.md

 Check the CloudFormation console for **error messages** when troubleshooting

 ## CloudFormation StackSets
-Create, delete, and update your CloudFormation stacks across multiple AWS accounts and regions using a single operation
+- Create, delete, and update your CloudFormation stacks across multiple AWS accounts and regions using a single operation

-Cross account roles -> For the Administrator account, use ``AWSCloudFormationStackSetAdministrationRole``, which is allowed to assume ``AWSCloudFormationStackSetExecutionRole`` to provision resources in the target accounts
+- Cross account roles -> For the Administrator account, use ``AWSCloudFormationStackSetAdministrationRole``, which is allowed to assume ``AWSCloudFormationStackSetExecutionRole`` to provision resources in the target accounts
+- Resource Access Manager -> Allows you to share resources with other accounts, e.g. EC2 instances, S3 buckets, and EC2 Image Builder images.

 ## CloudFormation Best pratices
 1. **IAM** Control access to CloudFormation using IAM